 Barbara Munroe joined the ENMAX Board in 2021 and is the Chair of the Corporate Governance Committee.
-Barbara is also the Board Chair of Veren Inc. (formerly Crescent Point Energy Corp.).
-Barbara is actively involved in volunteer and non-profit organizations, including the Alberta Cancer Foundation as Vice Chair, Board of Trustees, and a Member of the Impact & Engagement Committee and Cancer Center Task Force (not for profit).
+Barbara is also the Board Chair of Veren Inc. and is actively involved in volunteer and non-profit organizations.
+She is the former vice-chair of the Alberta Cancer Foundation's Board of Trustees, and a former member of the Arthur J Child Comprehensive Cancer Center campaign task force which raised over \$250 million, the largest capital fundraising campaign in Alberta's health sector history.